sogko/pecker/_getting_started/why-would-i-need-a-framework.md

 ### Wrangle a variety of assets with complex dependencies easily

 A web project typically may start with something as simple as the following set of assets:

+* One HTML file
-One HTML file, one stylesheet (.css) file and maybe a couple of images
+* One stylesheet (.css) file
+* Maybe a couple of images

 At this stage of development, it may seems trivial managing your assets.
 But as your project gets bigger and complex, you might find yourself trying to juggle a huge number of assets.

 Things might start to feel that its getting out of hand but with a little elbow grease, you probably might be able to devise the most ingenious folder structure.

-But how about when those assets starts to have complex dependencies among itselves?
+But how about when those assets start to have complex dependencies among itselves?

 Here's a typical scenario for a medium-sized project:

-Your client-side JavaScript application file requires a **custom vendor** code, that depends on multiple **Bower**-managed component, along with several **external scripts** hosted on different **CDN networks**.
+> Your client-side JavaScript application file requires a **custom vendor** code, that depends on multiple **Bower**-managed component, along with several **external scripts** hosted on different **CDN networks**.
 Let's not get started on **stylesheets and images** that needed to be included.
-Oh, have we mentioned that the **dependency order** mattered too.
+> Oh, have we mentioned that the **dependency order** mattered too.
 Also, let's not forget about having to need to refer to the URL path to your **HTML templates**  within your application on the client-side.

 Phew.

-We both know that this could easily happen to you.
+We both know that this could easily happen to

+you.
 Because it happened to you before.

 **Pecker framework helps you keep your sanity levels in check with ways to organize your assets in a logical manner.**